temporal-sa/temporal-infra-provisioning-demo/README.md

 This will get to the plan stage and then simulate an API failure, recovering after 5 attempts.

+### Ephemeral (Destroy Infra After TTL)

+This will follow the Happy Path, but will tear down the infrastructure after a user defined number of seconds (default 15s), using durable timers.

 ## Running the Demo

 ### Installing Dependencies